agbanusi/agbanusi/README.md

 - ✨ Blog ... https://dev.to/agbanusi
 ##
 ### Other things about me! 👨🏾‍💻
 - 🔭 I’m currently working on ...
-Person to Person Video caller (Zoom clone)
+Person to Person Video chat
 - 🌱 I’m currently learning ...
 Golang, Firebase and SQL
 - 👯 I’m looking towards ...
 Getting my first web job, Contract, Projects collaboration mainly MERN stack
 - 💬 Ask me about ... anything at all